viflaem2/viflaem2/README.md

 - 👋 Hi, I’m @viflaem2, also known as AndreiCat
-- 👀 I’m interested in programming and ctf competitions
+- 👀 I’m interested in programming and ctf competitions, and I wish to become a pentester in the near future.
 - 🌱 I’m currently learning CTF related stuff.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...